 The doctorate in public administration (DPA) is a cohort program that starts every other fall term.
 A cohort is a group of students who start the program together.
 This program is available at the Hamline University Saint Paul Campus.
-The Hamline University doctorate in public administration (DPA) is ideal for professionals who wish to build on the knowledge and experience they have already attained, who are anticipating their next career step, or who want to pursue the highest qualification in their profession.
+The DPA program is ideal for professionals who wish to build on the knowledge and experience they have already attained, who are anticipating their next career step, or who want to pursue the highest qualification in their profession.

-The Hamline University doctorate in public administration (DPA) is a part-time program designed for working professionals interested in the in-depth analysis of state and local public policy issues.
+The Hamline University DPA is a part-time program designed for working professionals interested in the in-depth analysis of state and local public policy issues.
 The program integrates theory and practice, service and values to foster students' critical thinking skills and scholarship.
-Students completing the Hamline University doctorate in public administration (DPA) program should expect to achieve:
+Students completing the DPA program should expect to achieve: